ricag-dev/-Challenge-React.js/README.md

 >
 > Nobody likes to study in a rainy day.

 In response to our client's request, we made a simple wireframe that we need you to recreate.
-The wireframe images can be found in the `./graphics` folder with the name of the required screen and width, like `search-1200`.
+The wireframe images can be found in the `./graphics` folder with the name of the required screen and width, like `search`.

 Since this is only wireframe, feel free to use any ui lib or style you like.

+Do note that responsiveness has to perform correctly.
+We wont be evaluating design quality, but responsiveness-related-code quality.

 ## The task

-Create a simple web app consisting of four screens:
+Using react and the apis referenced in the resources section, create a simple web app consisting of four screens:

-1. A login/register screen
+1. Login: A login/register screen
-1. A universities search with results
+1. Search: A universities search screen, with results
-1. The user profile with a list of the user's saved universities
-1. A compare screen for the universities data
+1. Profile-compare: The user profile with a list of the user's saved universities and a compare panel to show the selected universities countries data

 Aside from the screens, the app has to comply with the following specs:

 - Search values have to be autocompleted with the correct (or close-to-correct) university name.
 - A menu to go to the search page, logout and the user profie.
-- User data must include at least name, email and password
+- User data must include at least email, password and a universities list.
   > Use Json-server for this.
 Do not worry about hashing or security as this is only a basic local db.
+We just want to see how you handle the data.

+Personal user data (like the email) may or not be shown depending on your preference.

+Finally, if any design element does not comply with best practices, we expect you to take care of fixing it.

 ## What we'll be looking at